 Amelia is a 7-year old living in rural Brazil and is referred to Paediatric Rheumatology with spiking daily fever for over 40 days.
 She had weight loss, fatigue, pallor, diffuse hair loss, myalgia and arthralgia.
 Her past medical history was unremarkable.
 Investigations for fever of unknown origin which revealed leukopenia and moderate anaemia, positive IgG CMV serology (suggesting previous infection) and high IgG serum levels.
 She had also a positive ANA test, low titre anti-DNA antibodies and positive Coombs test.
 Blood film and bone marrow aspirate / biopsy excluded malignancy.

 She received NSAIDs and then a short course of oral prednisolone with a presumed diagnosis of connective tissue disease.

-During follow she had a sudden drop of her haemoglobin levels with severe leucopenia with neutropenia and was observed to have moderate splenomegaly.
+During follow up she had a sudden drop of her haemoglobin levels with severe leucopenia with neutropenia and was observed to have moderate splenomegaly.
 This scenario raised concerns about macrophage activation syndrome (haemophagocytic syndrome) as a serious complication of many multisystem diseases (including connective tissue diseases).
-Her second bone marrow aspirate and biopsy revealed haemophagocytic macrophages but also on this occasion, also amastigote forms of Leishmania sp. intra- and extra-cellular.
+Her second bone marrow aspirate and biopsy revealed haemophagocytic macrophages but also on this occasion, amastigote forms of Leishmania sp. intra- and extra-cellular.
 She was then treated with liposomal amphotericin B and supportive therapy.
 Her therapeutic response was evaluated clinically in terms of decrease in spleen size, resolution of fever and weight gain.